 Q: Will my dogs be safely separated from the ranch's livestock?

 A: WE LOVE ANIMALS SO THEIR SAFETY IS A TOP PRIORITY TO US!!!
-Our horses, llamas, cattle and chickens are safely separated in a 7-acre pasture on the east side of the 60-acre property with ~4' high cross-hatched "field fencing" that should keep most dogs out of the horse/ llama/ cattle area.
+Our horses, donkeys, llamas, cattle and chickens are safely separated in ~10-acres of pasture on the east side of the 60-acre property with ~4' high cross-hatched "field fencing" that should keep most dogs out of the livestock area.

 Our fencing is more secure than most rural neighbors who fence livestock typically with 3-strand wire.
-Our chickens live in a predator-proof coop and run (fencing goes underground) so we are confident your dogs won't get to them as long as you don't open any of the chicken doors.
+Our chickens have a predator-proof coop and run (fencing goes underground) so we are confident your dogs won't get to them as long as you don't open any of the chicken doors.

 So far, no issues which means we're happy to continue sharing our unique dog-friendly farm-stay with rental guests!